PeerHerholz/Python_for_Psychologists_Winter2021/lecture/introduction/introduction_5.md

 # Introduction V

 Within the fifth session we'll continue to explore `jupyter notebooks` as a central tool, resource and prerequisite for future endeavors as all of the `introduction to python`, as well as `data analyzes part` will be conducted within them.
 Subsequently, we start working with the `python` programming language, as well as situate and compare it to other programming languages.
+However, before we get back to programming we need to address the elephant in the `virtual room`.

 ## Topics 💡👨🏻‍🏫

 In the following you'll find the `objectives` and `materials` for each of the topics we'll discuss during this session.

 ### Transition to virtual classes
+As mentioned during the last class and e-mails, starting this session the entire course will be transitioning to **virtual classes only**.
+I already tried my best to explain this decision but TL;DR: the current situation and most likely developments basically leave no other option.
+Now it's on us to make the best of it!
+The aid the transition and entire process as best as possible, we'll use the first part of the session to go through the new setup and respective resources/tools together.

 #### Objectives 📍
 - outline transition to virtual classes